INSaFLU/insaflu_docs/docs/uploading_data.rst

    2. Each individual sequence of the multi-FASTA file should ideally have the size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons.
 Otherwise, you will get regions with no or low coverage (these will be masked with undefined bases NNN according to the user-defined coverage thresholds).

-   3. INSaFLU automatically annotates the uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file.
+   3. INSaFLU automatically provide a draft annotation of the uploaded multi-FASTA sequences upon submission, but you can also upload (preferentially) a respective multi-GenBank file, e.g., downloaded from GenBank or generated with tools like https://www.ncbi.nlm.nih.gov/genomes/FLU/annotation/.
+In both case, please be aware that the GenBank file should be modified if you intend to have the annotation compatible with the "HA1 numbering" (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4229193/) commonly applied for seasonal influenza (see instructions below).

    ## See below a GUIDE to generate additional reference sequences